ashblue/simple-tween-js/README.md

 Simple Tween JS
 =================

-Simple Tween JS is a microframework for your other projects that allows you to easily integrate Tweens by dropping in a file.
-The performance is quite optimized and has a minimal impact on your application.
+Simple Tween JS is a tiny microframework for easily integrating Tweens by dropping in a file.
+The performance is uber optimized and has a minimal impact on your application.
 Its originally designed for HTML Canvas JavaScript applications, but you can use it for just about anything JavaScript related.

 Live demo at http://ashblue.github.com/simple-tween-js/ (demo broken in IE9, but the library does work and has been tested in IE9)